Generic Name: chlorpromazine (klor-PROE-ma-zeen)

 - Chlorpromazine suppositories should not be used in CHILDREN younger than 6 months old; safety and effectiveness in these children have not been confirmed.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using chlorpromazine suppositories while you are pregnant.
 Using chlorpromazine suppositories during the third trimester may result in uncontrolled muscle movements or withdrawal symptoms in the newborn.
 Discuss any questions or concerns with your doctor.
-Chlorpromazine suppositories is found in breast milk.
+Chlorpromazine suppositories are found in breast milk.
 Do not breast-feed while taking chlorpromazine suppositories.

 If you stop taking chlorpromazine suppositories suddenly, you may have WITHDRAWAL symptoms.
 These may include nausea, vomiting, dizziness, and tremors.